thingsboard/tbmq/k8s/aws/README.md

 is enough to gain the
 desired performance needs.
 GP2 configured for the same characteristics will probably cost more.

-We recommend to search for the official doc on how to install gp3 inside your cluster.
+We recommend searching for the official doc on how to install gp3 inside your cluster.
 However, here are some helpful links and steps you can do to achieve this.
 Follow each step carefully in order to not face any issues.
 Review the following [doc](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/install.md) to learn